kubermatic/docs/content/kubermatic/master/guides/custom_ca/_index.en.md

 To override the CA bundle, either overwrite the `static/ca-bundle.pem` file in the `kubermatic-operator` Helm chart with your own and then `helm upgrade` the operator, or manually change the ConfigMap later using `kubectl edit`.
+Note that you should not use Helm and kubectl to manage your CA bundle, but only one of the two.

 Changes to the ConfigMap are picked up automatically and are then reconciled.

 A typical CA bundle ConfigMap must look like this: